 Awardees are encouraged to report to the public on both the nature and objectives of their work, as well as on actual results.
 They are requested to acknowledge Association support in all publications resulting from work carried out during the tenure of their Award.
-The recommended format follows: "THIS WORK WAS SUPPORTED BY AMERICAN HEART ASSOCIATION GRANT # \\\\\/ AWARDEE NAME / AWARD YEAR.
+The recommended format follows: "THIS WORK WAS SUPPORTED BY AMERICAN HEART ASSOCIATION GRANT #YYPPPP#### (AWARDEE NAME)".
+YY = year the award started.
+PPPP = 3 OR 4 letter abbreviation of the program.
 The full Award ID must be included.
 If more than one AHA award supported the published research, then each Award should be cited separately with the Award ID and name(s) of supported authors.